xoxzo/blog.xoxzo.com/content/Engineering/wifi-security-concern-remote-dev-en.md

 Thumbnail: images/matnet.jpg
 Summary: Few key things and risks for developer to be aware when working in public wifi network.

-I managed to join a session on [Malaysia Open Source Conference 2017 (MOSCMY)][moscmy] by [matnet], which talked about the topic of ["Exploiting 802.11 with OSS tools"][1].
+I managed to join a session on Malaysia Open Source Conference 2017 (MOSCMY by matnet, which talked about the topic of "Exploiting 802.11 with OSS tools".
 It turned out to a very interesting session.
 As remote developer, I think this is very crucial topic as it is very common for us to work using a public wifi network, either at our favourite cafe or co-working space.